TorSkiZ/Portfolio/README.md

 # Overview
-Welcome to my portfolio repository!
-This repository contains the source code and assets for my personal portfolio website.
-The website showcases my projects, skills, and experience in the field of IT.
+Welcome to my website repository!
+This repository contains the source code and assets for my personal website.
+The website showcases information about me, my portfolio, blog and contact information.

 ## Table of Contents
 - [Introduction](#introduction)